 "We're nearing our halfway point in the game!
 What's next in store?
 Who will go home next?
 Will Izzy get to kick Eva's ass for pulling that stunt?
 Find out next time, on Total!
 Zeksmit!
 Plains!"

 Running Gag: Characters getting Ezekiel's self-given nickname wrong in their audition.
-Heather had gotten it right (presumably in an attempt to kiss up to him) while Gwen, Leshawna, Katie, and Bridgette all mistake it, though the former at least questions if she heard his name right.
+Heather had gotten it right (presumably in an attempt to kiss up to him) while Gwen, Leshawna, Katie, Bridgette, and Lindsay all mistake it, though the former at least questions if she heard his name right.

 Sinister Scythe: Ezekiel's enegmatic assistant Kathy weilds one.
 She currently has yet to actually use it.